 Call your local hospital’s social worker for availability in your area, or check out websites for caregivers, like www.caregiving.org.
 Sign up for our free e-newsletter, Caring Delivered.

-Encourage your loved one do as much as he or she can.
+Encourage your loved one do as much as they can.

 They may need to feel as independent as possible.
 Remember that caring for and doing for are different things, and be sure they have tasks they can do for themselves, like answering the phone.